• About

 The SNAIL - an embodied carbon tool

-The SNAIL is a simple, intuitive reference label that appears on the cover of all our drawing sets, at every stage, to highlight the embodied carbon of primary structural elements.
+The SNAIL is a simple, intuitive reference label that appears on the cover of our drawing sets at major project milestones to highlight the embodied carbon of primary structural elements.
 By making this information visible and accessible, we aim to support our clients and design partners in making informed, intentional choices about structural systems and their environmental impact.

 FEATURED PROJECT

 Built with a hybrid structure of mass timber DLT panels and recycled structural steel frames, this building delivers a warm, inviting interior while minimizing embodied carbon.
 Its integrated, shared spaces exemplify our dedication to sustainable design and construction.
-See Details.
+Explore the project →

 Meet the LORECS